seobing/datalab_web/_researches/c-hunter.md

 ### Procedure for preparing data sets

-If you are going to use alreay-made data sets, you don't need to do this procedure.
+If you plan to use a pre-made dataset, you don't need to perform this procedure.

 1. Download go.obo text file (include Molecular Function, Biological Process, Cellular) at http://www.geneontology.org/page/download-ontology
 2. Download gene2accession at NCBI, ftp://ftp.ncbi.nlm.nih.gov/gene/DATA/